50% OFF Selected Carpets | Many Offers End Tuesday | Shop Here >

 Uneven subfloor issue

-When your laminate flooring was installed, your subfloor should have been checked to ensure it was even, dry, and clean.
-Laminate flooring is very thin, so any unevenness on the subfloor will eventually begin to show as the floor settles into position – you can find out more about this in our ‘What is laminate flooring’ guide.
-The spongy effect can be caused by a dip in the subfloor causing an air gap underneath the laminate flooring.
+Laminate flooring is quite thin, so any unevenness in the subfloor will eventually begin to show as the floor settles into position.
+The spongy effect can be caused by a dip in the subfloor, which can cause an air gap underneath the laminate flooring.

 A professional contractor can smooth out an uneven subfloor.
 We wouldn’t recommend trying it yourself – there are too many different types of subfloor, all of which require different approaches depending on the issue at hand!